otrv4/otrv4/otrv4.md

 Type 0: Padding
   The value may be an arbitrary amount of data.
 This data should be ignored.
   This type can be used to disguise the length of a plaintext message.
-  XSalsa20, the algorithm used for encryption of the message, is a stream cipher and, therefore, no padding is required.
+  XSalsa20, the algorithm used for encryption of the messages, is a stream cipher and, therefore, no padding is required.
 If you want to do message padding (to disguise the length of your message), use this TLV.

 Type 1: Disconnected
-  If the user requests to close the private connection, you may send a message (possibly with empty human-readable part) containing a record with this TLV type just before you discard the session keys, and transition to 'START' (see below).
-If you receive a TLV record of this type, you should transition to 'FINISHED' (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
+  If the user requests to close the private connection, you may send a message (possibly with empty human-readable part) containing a record with this TLV type just before you discard the session keys, and transition to 'START' state (see below).
+If you receive a TLV record of this type, you should transition to 'FINISHED' state (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
 Old mac keys can be attached to this TLV when the session is expired.
 This TLV should have the 'IGNORE_UNREADABLE' flag set.